-- 1. The 16 resolutions adopted and the 12 other decisions taken by the General Conference at its sixty-fourth (2020) regular session are reproduced in this booklet. - 2.
+- 1. The 17 resolutions adopted and the 12 other decisions taken by the General Conference at its sixty-fifth (2021) regular session are reproduced in this booklet. - 2.
 The resolutions are, for ease of reference, preceded by the agenda for the session.
 Before the title of each resolution a serial number is given by which it may be cited.
 Any footnotes to a resolution appear immediately after the text on the left side of the page; on the right side are given the date of adoption of the resolution, the relevant agenda item and a reference to the record of the meeting at which the resolution was adopted.
 The other decisions taken by the Conference are presented similarly. - 3.
-This booklet should be read in conjunction with the summary records of the General Conference, where details of the proceedings are contained (GC(64)/OR.1-13).
+This booklet should be read in conjunction with the summary records of the General Conference, where details of the proceedings are contained (GC(65)/OR.1-12).

-Agenda for the sixty-fourth (2020) Regular Session
+Agenda for the sixty-fifth (2021) Regular Session $^$

-Item Number Title Allocation for initial discussion 1 Election of officers and appointment of the General Committee Plenary 2 Applications for membership of the Agency Plenary 3 Message from the Secretary-General of the United Nations Plenary 4 Statement by the Director General Plenary 5 Arrangements for the Conference General Committee 6 Contributions to the Technical Cooperation Fund for 2021 Plenary 7 General debate and Annual Report for 2019 Plenary 8 The IAEA and the COVID-19 Pandemic Plenary 9 Election of Members to the Board of Governors Plenary 10 The Agency's Financial Statements for 2019 Committee of the Whole 11 The Agency's Budget Update for 2021 Committee of the Whole 12 Amendment to Article XIV.A of the Statute Committee of the Whole 13 Scale of assessment of Member States' contributions towards the Regular Budget for 2021 Committee of the Whole 14 Nuclear and radiation safety Committee of the Whole 15 Nuclear security Committee of the Whole 16 Strengthening of the Agency's technical cooperation activities Committee of the Whole 17 Strengthening the Agency's activities related to nuclear science, technology and applications Committee of the Whole
+Item Number Title Allocation for initial discussion 1 Election of officers and appointment of the General Committee Plenary 2 Applications for membership of the Agency Plenary 3 Message from the Secretary-General of the United Nations Plenary 4 Statement by the Director General Plenary 5 Arrangements for the Conference General Committee 6 Contributions to the Technical Cooperation Fund for 2021 Plenary 7 General debate and Annual Report for 2020 Plenary 8 The IAEA and the COVID-19 Pandemic Plenary 9 Election of Members to the Board of Governors Plenary 10 The Agency's Financial Statements for 2020 Committee of the Whole 11 The Agency's Programme and Budget for 2022-2023 Committee of the Whole 12 Appointment of the External Auditor Plenary 13 Amendment to Article XIV.A of the Statute Committee of the Whole 14 Scale of assessment of Member States' contributions towards the Regular Budget for 2022 Committee of the Whole 15 Nuclear and radiation safety Committee of the Whole 16 Nuclear security Committee of the Whole 17 Strengthening of the Agency's technical cooperation activities Committee of the Whole

-^{} GC(64)/19.
+\ GC(65)/25.